 * Cash box (mandatory): 150€ per person to be paid in cash on spot upon arrival

-The booking and cancellation policies are applied to all holidays listed on Sailsquare.
-They are valid for all users, both travelers and those listing their experiences
+The booking and cancellation policies are applied to all listed experiences.
+They are in place to create a fair platform and best protect both travellers and skippers.

-Book your holiday by authorizing to charge the participation fees via debit or credit card.
+Book your experience now by authorising the payment via debit or credit card.

-Cancellations: as long as the holiday is not confirmed you can cancel your booking and receive a full refund of the paid fees.
+Cancellations: if the holiday has not been confirmed, you can cancel your booking and receive a full refund.

-You have to give up to a holiday that is already confirmed?
-Please, contact our Customer Care: we will do our best to help you.
+You have to cancel a holiday that has already been confirmed?
+Please contact us, and we will do our best to help.

-Knowing which expenses are included and which ones are not will allow you to have a complete picture of the total cost.
+Knowing what expenses are included and excluded from your booking fee will enable you to have a good idea of the total cost of your chosen experience.